Jan324663/Yaesu-FT450-SDRSharp-Sync/README.md

 SDRSharp.YaesuFT450Sync

-SDR# Studio Plugin for 2-Way CAT synchronization with Yaesu FT-450 / FT-450D.
+SDR# Plugin for 2-Way CAT synchronization with Yaesu FT-450D.

 This plugin enables real-time frequency, mode, and bandwidth synchronization between SDR# Studio and a Yaesu FT-450 / FT-450D transceiver via CAT (Serial).

+In addition, the transmitter output power can be controlled directly from the SDR# plugin interface.

 ------------------------------------------------------------------------